pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 Audio recording is disabled in the Neon Companion app by default and can be enabled in the settings.

 ## Movement (IMU Data)
-An 9-DoF inertial measurement unit (IMU) is integrated into the Neon module featuring an accelerometer, gyroscope, and magnetometer and a fusion engine, measuring acceleration, magnetic orientation, and angular velocity as well as complete pose.
-Absolute roll, pitch, and yaw values can be trivially derived from this and are avaible in Pupil Cloud.
+The Neon module is equipped with a 9-DoF inertial measurement unit (IMU) featuring an accelerometer, gyroscope, and magnetometer.
+The accelerometer and gyroscope measure linear acceleration and angular velocity, respectively, and are provided as raw values.
+A fusion engine also combines these values with magnetometer readings to estimate the module's absolute orientation relative to magnetic north and gravity.

+The orientation estimation is provided as a quaternion (w, x, y, z) and Euler angles (roll, pitch, yaw).

 <div style="display:flex;justify-content:center;" class="pb-4">